 One way of ensuring you give Google the right signals when using others’ content is to create links to the original source.
 Here, you can either use contextual links (e.g., “this website reports that…”) or adhere to a certain citation standard (and, e.g., link out from the word “Source”) depending on the style of the content.

 To put things into perspective, imagine that you’re writing an article on “Top 10 Healthiest Fruits”.
-In such posts, you have tons of opportunities to link to other sources for each item (i.e., fruits) on your list.
-For example, suppose that “bananas” is one of those items.
+You have tons of opportunities to link to other sources for each item (i.e., fruits) on your list in such posts.
+For example, suppose that one of those items is “bananas.”
 In it, you mention that they contain a high amount of potassium, contain antioxidants, and have a high amount of fiber.
 Now simply link each of these claims to articles supporting (or denying) them from those specific words.

 Firstly, we need to establish that content length in itself isn’t necessarily what makes you rank higher.
+Google’s official statement does not feature a magic number you need to follow in order to avoid any thin content-related penalties.
 However, content length and page ranking correlate in that usually longer content is also better and more in-depth.

-Therefore, when writing articles, aim for at least 1000 words.
+Therefore, when writing articles, we recommend that you aim for around 1000 to 1300 words.
 Some more competitive pieces will require a lot more than that.
-However, this number can serve you as a benchmark that guides you towards how detailed you should write.
+However, this number can serve you as a benchmark that guides you toward how detailed you should write.

 To avoid having thin content on important landing pages, make sure you’re adding enough in-depth content to them.
 When creating landing pages, first plan out what useful content you can add to them that aid visitors’ decision-making process.
 After that, examine how you can add that content to your pages.
 For example:

-- List features or sub-features with original content to each of them
+- List features or sub-features with original content for each of them

 - Add a (comparison) table

 - Add relevant FAQs to the product, feature, or service the page is about.

 - Feature dimensions and specs for the product or service